 Are your research findings gender biased?
 Does the clinical care practiced in your setting reflect negative gender stereotypes?
 Unconscious bias can skew research findings and influence the way we treat patients.

-Led by Cara Tannenbaum, MD, Msc, Scientific Director of the Institute of Gender and Health of the Canadian Institutes of Health Research, and Professor of Medicine and Pharmacy at the University of Montreal, the webinar will explain how unconscious gender stereotypes permeate our diagnostic and research tools, our language, and even our therapeutic management strategies for older men and women.
-Dr. Tannenbaum will provide concrete examples and propose the latest approaches to mitigate gender bias, change the way we collect and analyze data, and apply evidence to improve the health of aging populations.
+Led by Cara Tannenbaum, MD, Msc, Scientific Director of the Institute of Gender and Health of the Canadian Institutes of Health Research, and Professor of Medicine and Pharmacy at the University of Montreal, the webinar explained how unconscious gender stereotypes permeate our diagnostic and research tools, our language, and even our therapeutic management strategies for older men and women.
+Dr. Tannenbaum provided concrete examples and propose the latest approaches to mitigate gender bias, change the way we collect and analyze data, and apply evidence to improve the health of aging populations.

 - How do gender roles, gender identity, and gender relations shape stereotypes that influence clinical care?

 - How do gender stereotypes influence “normal” clinical or diagnostic standards ?

 - How do gender stereotypes create stigma that influence how patients seek care or enroll in studies?

 - How do gender stereotypes affect LGBTQ patient care and research?

 - What are research priorities and strategies for overcoming gender stereotypes?

 - What are cognitive steps to integrate sex and gender into teaching and clinical practice?